Taritsyn/BundleTransformer/NuGet/BundleTransformer.Csso/readme.txt

    As a JS-engine is used the JavaScript Engine Switcher library (http://github.com/Taritsyn/JavaScriptEngineSwitcher).
-For correct working of this module is recommended to install the following NuGet packages: JavaScriptEngineSwitcher.Msie, JavaScriptEngineSwitcher.V8 or JavaScriptEngineSwitcher.ChakraCore.
+For correct working of this module is recommended to install the following NuGet packages: JavaScriptEngineSwitcher.Msie (only in the Chakra JsRT modes), JavaScriptEngineSwitcher.V8 or JavaScriptEngineSwitcher.ChakraCore.

    =============
    RELEASE NOTES